Hiller Spires on “Digital Transformation and Innovation in Chinese Education”

 “Our college has an emerging focus on international education, and I think it is important for us continue to have a balanced approach to engagement that is both locally relevant and globally responsive,” Spires said.
 “We want to empower North Carolina educators to be global citizens.”

-She spoke with ced.ncsu.edu about the book and the implications for educators in North Carolina and the U.S.
+She spoke with ced.ncsu.edu/news-new about the book and the implications for educators in North Carolina and the U.S.

 How did this book come about?